M.S.W. Program Questions

 Students interested in a thesis-based option MSW program are highly encouraged to contact a faculty member prior to application, in order to ensure that this option is available to them.
 Please see the Faculty and Staff webpage, for each faculty members research area and biography.

-Your Statement of Purpose should reflect your general practice area of interest.
-It is best to choose and write about only one area of interest.
-Although they are not required, you may include references from peer-reviewed articles, if you wish.
+Your Statement of Purpose should reflect who you are and how you match to not only our specific MSW program but the social work profession.
+You may include references from peer-reviewed articles, if you wish.
 Your area of interest is not permanent and you are free to change your focus after starting the program.
-The Statement of Purpose largely serves the purpose of providing the Admission Committee with an example of your writing and a sense of your fit with our clinical social work program.
-Note: The Statement of Purpose has a 1000 word maximum so please be aware that all words included in your submission, including any references, are included in the total word count.
+The Statement of Purpose largely serves the purpose of providing the Admission Committee with an example of your writing, your readiness for graduate level study, and a sense of your fit with our clinical social work program.
+Note: The Statement of Purpose has a 1000 word maximum so please be aware that all words included in your submission are included in the total word count.

 You may apply to the MSW program with an unofficial transcript, we will review an application with an unofficial transcript.
 You will be required to provide a final official transcript if you receive an offer of admission – this official transcript should be sent directly to the UBC Okanagan College of Graduate Studies as it will be a condition of admission.